immanuelhume/rc4laundry/README.md

 `DATABASE_URL` This connection string is used by [PostGraphile](https://github.com/graphile/postgraphile).
 It could be: `postgres://postgres:postgres@db:5432/rc4laundry_test`.

-`POSTGRES_URL` This connection string is used by [golang-migrate](https://github.com/golang-migrate/migrate).
-It's the same as `DATABASE_URL`, just with SSL disabled: `postgres://postgres:postgres@db:5432/rc4laundry_test?sslmode=false`.
+`MIGRATIONS_URL` This connection string is used by [golang-migrate](https://github.com/golang-migrate/migrate).
+It's the same as `DATABASE_URL`, just with SSL disabled: `postgres://postgres:postgres@db:5432/rc4laundry_test?sslmode=false` for now.

+Export these variables, or place them in a `.env` file.
+It must be named `.env` for docker-compose to detect it automatically.

-On top of these environment variables, we need a `.env.local` file with these variables, used as the `env_file` for the postgres service in docker-compose.
+We also need a `.env.db.local` file with these three variables, used in the `env_file` field for the postgres service in docker-compose.
+It looks something like these.

 ```
 POSTGRES_USER=postgres